 Social media is constantly changing.
-Just when you think you’ve mastered a platform the “cool kids” are onto something new.
-Trends are flying at you left and right – trying to stay in the loop feels like an uphill battle.
+When you think you’ve mastered a platform, the “cool kids” are onto something new.
+Trends are flying at you left, and right – trying to stay in the loop feels like an uphill battle.

 You can adapt, change and move on.

-Social Media is an experiment that we are all on different points of discovering our answers.
+Social Media is an experiment in that we are all on different points of discovering our answers.
 We brainstorm, test and analyze the results.
-Once we find the solution, we try something else and the cycle begins again.
+Once we find the solution, we try something else, and the cycle begins again.

 Where are you in the social media spectrum?

-Are you a Newbie ?
-You either have no idea where to start with a social media – let alone a strategy.
+Are you a Newbie?
+You either have no idea where to start with social media – let alone a strategy.

-Are you the Magic Spell Seeker – you’ve got the hang of it, but it’s a lot of work and you would really prefer the magic potion that will make it blow up and make it worth your time and effort.
+Are you the Magic Spell Seeker – you’ve got the hang of it, but it’s a lot of work, and you would prefer the magic potion that will make it blow up and make it worth your time and effort?

-Are you the “banging my head on the wall” user – You’ve put in the time, but you’re not seeing the results you want.
+Are you the “banging my head on the wall” user – You’ve put in the time, but you do not see the results you want?

 I’m here to tell you that it doesn’t matter where you are – there are options to get you started in the right direction.

-I know you’ve been told a million times you need to be on social media, but you might be asking yourself why?
+I know you’ve been told a million times you need to be on social media, but you might ask yourself why?